-In 2016 and 2015, OPI entered into various car loan agreements with a local bank for its BOD and officers' requirement.
+In 2017 and 2016, OPI entered into various car loan agreements with a local bank for OPI's BOD and officers' requirements.
 The cost of the cars was capitalized as part of "Transportation equipment" account.
-The amount financed by the bank amounted to P3.25 million in 2016 and P1.42 million in 2015 payable in monthly installments for 5 years with annual interest rate of 9.35% in 2016 and 9.59% in 2015.
-As of March 31, 2017 and December 31, 2016, the loan balance amounted to P4.05 million and P4.24 million, respectively.
+The amount financed by the bank amounted to P3.25 million in 2016 payable in monthly installments for 5 years with annual interest rate of 9.35% in 2018 and 2017.
+As of March 31, 2018 and December 31, 2017, the loan balance amounted to P3.2 million and P3.4 million, respectively.

 b.
-In December 2005, CWC entered into loan agreement from a local bank for the rehabilitation, expansion and improvements of its waterworks system for ₽137 million payable in fifteen (15) years.
+In December 2005, CWWC entered into loan agreement from a local bank for the rehabilitation, expansion and improvements of its waterworks system for ₽137 million payable in fifteen (15) years.
 Interest is fixed at 10.5% per annum, reviewable and subject to adjustment annually thereafter but not to exceed 15% per annum.
-CWC was able to negotiate the interest rate at 6.25% in 2016 and 2015.
+CWWC was able to negotiate the interest rate at 6.25% in 2018 and 2017.

-In 2014, CWC entered into another loan agreement with local bank for P118.25 million.
-Total proceeds during the year amounted to P92.3 million payable in ten (10) years with annual interest of 6%.
+In 2014, CWWC entered into another loan agreement with local bank for \neq 118.25 million.
+Total proceeds during the year amounted to \neq 92.3 million payable in ten (10) years with annual interest of 6%.
 The proceeds of the loan will be used exclusively to finance the water source development, acquisition of three (3) sets of electro-mechanical equipment, site and land development, construction of a high ground reservoir and expansion of its waterworks system.